RobolinkInc/doc-v3/README.md

-# Website
+# doc-v3

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This is a repo for the documentation page for the 2023 redesign

 ### Installation